jjensn/lifelights/README.md

   - **requests**: List of RESTful events that should be fired when the ```change_threshold``` is passed
     - **endpoint** (string): API endpoint
     - **method** (string): POST or GET
+    - **delay** (float): Interval in seconds to sleep after sending the API request.
+Use 0.0 for no delay.
     - **payloads**: Collection of keys/values to send to the API endpoint.
 Currently supports the following special values:
       - *RGB_PLACEHOLDER*: Array of an RGB color, calculated using the percentage to fade from green -> yellow -> red
       - *WIDTH_PLACEHOLDER*: Integer of the current width of the status bar being monitored, in pixels
       - *PERCENT_PLACEHOLDER*: Integer (0-100) of the status bar percentage
       - *BRIGHTNESS_PLACEHOLDER*: Integer (0-255) of the status bar percentage

 ### Final notes, thoughts and acknowledgements
 - ```quadrant_capture_count``` and ```quadrant_number``` were implemented as a way to help save computer resources and prevent false positives.
 The reasoning behind it is, if a user only cares about the bottom left corner of the screen, why save the whole screen in memory and process it if we don't need to?